tonantr/phase-2-hooks-workshop-custom-hooks/README.md

 ## Instructions

 The `src` directory has two folders: one for the `solution` code, and one for the exercises.
-You'll be working in the `exercise` folder.
+You'll be working in the `exercise` folder...

 - `src/exercise/01.js`: Exercise (write your code here)
 - `src/exercise/01.md`: Deliverables and helpful notes